KasparEtter/ef1p/pages/internet/internet.md

 which is also used in TLS.
 X.509 certificates are often displayed as follows:

-{% include image.md source="digital-certificate.png" caption="The public-key certificate of [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) as displayed by Chrome on macOS." scaled="true" themed="true" %}
+{% include image.md source="digital-certificate.png" caption="The public-key certificate of [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) as displayed by Chrome on macOS." themed="true" image-max-width="750" %}

 There are two different paradigms for issuing public-key certificates:
 - **[Web of trust](https://en.wikipedia.org/wiki/Web_of_trust)**: